Song

 How much money does Money, Money, Money make?

-Money, Money, Money by ABBA is modeled at $400K-$1.2M/year per year on the artist side, with gross track revenue and ownership context separated below.
+Money, Money, Money by ABBA is estimated at $220K-$660K/year on the artist side, with gross track revenue and ownership context separated below.

 Takeaway: Money, Money, Money is one of the stronger modeled catalog earners here because replay demand and ownership context both support a durable annual range.